messaging vs positioning

 What is Positioning and Why is it Important?

 Positioning is the strategic process of defining how a brand, product, or service is perceived in the minds of consumers relative to its competitors.
 It involves identifying and communicating the unique value proposition that differentiates your offering from others in the market.
 Positioning is about carving out a distinct and memorable place in the market landscape that resonates with your target audience.
+It is something to determine even before the product launch.

 Why is Positioning Important?